SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As you've probably seen, and heard, these have been the source of quite a few negative stories about San Francisco.

-Many of these news stories are simplistic or over-exaggerations.
-They make it sound as if SF is not safe, is extremely dirty on every street, there are homeless people everywhere, and it is scary no matter which district you visit here.
+They make it sound as if SF is not safe and extremely dirty on every street, that there are homeless people everywhere, and it is scary no matter which district you visit.

 As we all know, the news often exaggerates what is happening and you will quickly find that most of the problems are concentrated in a few specific areas.

-Yes, there can be problems outside of the areas I'm going to specify in here, but in general, it is designated to these places and I'm going to give you advice on how to stay safe when you visit them.
+Yes, there can be problems outside of the areas I'm going to specify in here, but in general, it is designated to these places, and I'm going to give you advice on how to stay safe when you visit them.

 I've always found that if you use some basic common sense, you will be fine.
 In fact, I use these same strategies no matter where I travel anywhere in the world.